galtproject/galtproject-docs/en/Whitepaper.md

 In this paper, we propose a mechanism for registering property, creating public budgets for its protection and laws using smart contracts on the Ethereum blockchain.
 Proposed mechanism is blockchain agnostic and can be implemented simultaneously on several blockchains with the ability to exchange blockchain states.
 This document describes only the general principles.
 A detailed description of the algorithms and logic of smart contracts is described in the documentation.
 Decentralized applications - a living organism, changing and developing.
 Therefore, the principles described, documentation and code are subject to change.

-## Property accounting on Smart contracts
+## Consistent property accounting on Smart contracts

 ### Property Token
+Land or real estate objects, unlike other real assets, such as cars, art objects and others, have the mathematical property of uniqueness.
+They physically occupy an unambiguous position in space and can be uniquely determined only by their geographic coordinates.
+Two land plots, houses or rooms cannot physically have the same geographical coordinates.
+This means that an algorithm can be created that will ensure absolute data consistency on these objects.
 The core entity of project is a NFT [ERC721 standart Ethereum token](http://erc721.org/).
 Each Token cointains geospatial data and represents particular land plot, whole building, room or several rooms.
 We use World Geodetic System (WGS84) as a Geodetic datum.
 Its error is believed to be less than 2 centimeters to the center mass, making it far more accurate than any other datums.

 There are four types of tokens:
 - land plots tokens - represent particular land plot with unique geographical coordinates.
 Each token stores information about the boundaries of the land plot in smart contract in the form of coordinates of the vertices of the plot.
 Token contains accurate coordinates in different form: Latitide and Longitude, UTM or Universal Transverse Mercator and Geohash.
 Coordinates are three-dimensional.
 Every point of land plot has an Altitude coordinate.
 All this information is stored on Ethereum blockchain;